QuickLink 40 (BaltimoreLink): Tracking of buses

 At 11 stops along the route, a new experimental system was installed late in 2006.
 Electronic signs at these stops, tied into a GPS system, indicate the expected time of arrival for the next bus, so riders do not have to rely on a less reliable printed schedule.
 MTA is considering implementing this system at many more bus stops along other routes in the future.

 This system has been highly criticized.
 It is expensive, and money spent on it has not been spent on improving bus service around the Baltimore area.
 Even when fully in place, these signs will only be found at a small percentage of bus stops, and will not be useful to everyone.

 QuickBus Structuring

 On December 21, 2006, Bus Route 40 was rebranded as "QuickBus" in order to better promote the service.
 Special pylons were added at selected stops to mark the locations.

 The name "QuickBus" was synonymous with Bus Route 40 until August 30, 2009, when another QuickBus line, known as Route 48, started operation along the Greenmount Ave/York Rd corridor.
 The MTA had added two more QuickBus lines: Route 46 and Route 47 on August 29, 2010.

+History (2017-present)

+As part of the BaltimoreLink system overhaul, on June 18, 2017, QuickBus 40 was replaced by CityLink Blue on its western portion and CityLink Orange on its eastern portion.
+In April 2022, the MTA announced a proposal to revive the route before the end of the same year as the QuickLink 40.
+On August 27, 2023, the QuickLink 40 was brought back, however, it only runs on weekdays and runs to North Bend Loop in Westgate instead of Centers for Medicare and Medicaid Services in Woodlawn.